sguzunov/docs/docs/connectors/05_salesforce-connector/02_installation-and-configuration/sf-installation.md

 Enter a username, password and a Glue42 Gateway address to establish a connection.
 The default Gateway address is `ws://localhost:8385`.

-*Note that the username you supply to the Connector has to be the same as the one used by [**Glue42 Enterprise**](https://glue42.com/enterprise/), otherwise the Connector will not be able to see the Interop methods your apps have registered in [**Glue42 Enterprise**](https://glue42.com/enterprise/) under a different username.
+*Note that the username you supply to the Connector has to be the same as the one used by [**Glue42 Enterprise**](https://glue42.com/enterprise/), otherwise the Connector won't be able to see the Interop methods your apps have registered in [**Glue42 Enterprise**](https://glue42.com/enterprise/) under a different username.
 By default, [**Glue42 Enterprise**](https://glue42.com/enterprise/) uses the Windows username of the currently logged in user which you can see by right-clicking on the [**Glue42 Enterprise**](https://glue42.com/enterprise/) tray icon or by running the `echo %USERNAME%` command in a command prompt.*

 ### Default Credential Settings